 - Battle for Election Day holiday moves to the states - The Fulcrum ›

-- Where is Election Day a holiday? - The Fulcrum ›
+- Colleges should make Election Day a school holiday - The Fulcrum ›

 - Federal employees get time off to vote, staff elections - The Fulcrum ›